Prepare for the CISM exam with the ISACA Athens Chapter and ISACA Accredited Trainers

 CISM is a professional certification, therefore experience is critical.
 Experience can be a good judge since you must have already been exposed to a lot of theory and processes, but can also be a tricky advisor and mislead you away from the “by the book” approach of ISACA.
 Therefore you need to study hard on the theory and the CISM Review Manual and then practice with as many sample questions as you can.

-We recommend that you dedicate at least 2 to 3 months after the CISA prep Course and study every day from 1 to 3 hours.
+We recommend that you dedicate at least 2 to 3 months after completing this prep dourse and study every day from 1 to 3 hours.

 Are CISM prep books included in the training?